 Habent sua fata libelli!
 And the memory of scholars, even those as deservedly known among the scholars of Roman law, can have its fate, too.
 In the small but useful Historikerlexikon.
 Von der Antike bis zum 20.
 Jahrhundert, Rüdiger vom Bruch and Rainer A. Müller (eds.)
 (Munich 1991) the name of Paul Krüger is not mentioned.
 The articles in the volume Juristen.
 Ein biographes Lexikon.
 Von der Antike bis zum 20.
 Jahrhundert, edited by Michael Stolleis (Munich 1995) do not mention him either.
 Gerd Kleinheyer and Jan Schröder, the editors of Deutsche und Europäische Juristen aus neun Jahrhunderten (4th edition, Heidelberg 1996), do mention only Krüger’s praise for the edition by Johann Göschen of the Institutiones Gaii.
 In 1884 Paul Krüger and Wilhelm Studemund published an edition of this text.
 I did not find an article on Krüger in the main German biographical dictionaries, which you can search quickly at the German Biographie-Portal.

 John Hessler has posted here some lecture notes and a number of photos from materials in the private library of Paul Krüger.
-The university library at Bonn has other papers from and adressed to Paul Krüger for which you can serach an online finding aid at the Kalliope portal.
+The university library at Bonn has other papers from and addressed to Paul Krüger for which you can search an online finding aid at the Kalliope portal.